-Welcome to Musicuratum – a website, based in Amsterdam, The Netherlands although it does belong to a native speaker of English, and initiated in the middle of 2012, which is paired with several other pages under the same name on Youtube, Soundcloud, Spotify, Facebook, and Gab.
+Welcome to Musicuratum – a website, based in Amsterdam, The Netherlands although it does belong to a native speaker of English, and initiated in the middle of 2012, which is paired with a number of subsidiary pages under the same name on Youtube, Soundcloud, Spotify, Academia, Calaméo, Issuu, Yumpu, Facebook, and Gab.

+A word about embedded materials.
 While looking over the articles as given here, every so often readers might notice that some of the visual or audio recordings which I had included initially, subsequently have been removed by their makers (or else by the sites which hosted their work).
-Of course, over these decisions themselves I have no control, but for my part, generally I’ve let the players stand as empty placeholders, if only because as such they’d remind us how fleeting even music itself is found to be, sometimes.
+Of course, over these decisions themselves I have no influence, but for my part, generally I’ve let the players stand as empty placeholders, if only because as such they’d remind us how fleeting even music itself is found to be, sometimes.